 2.13 Secure capital through the Capital Fund Financing Program (CFFP) if RAD is not feasible.
-Objectives by year:

 1. Will continue to evaluate the CFFP plan to determine if it benefits the Housing Authority.

 1. Will continue to evaluate the CFFP plan to determine if it benefits the Housing Authority.